-- Shovel.
-A trowel is probably less likely to break and easier for a kid to use than a larger shovel, but you can use what you have.
+- A shovel: A trowel is probably less likely to break and easier for a kid to use than a larger shovel, but you can use what you have.

 (parent co-worker required for safety)

-For the smallest builders (preschool-early elementary), I like the tools offered at Montessori Services.
-For mid-elementary and up, I suggest simply getting them smaller versions of regular tools at a hardware store.
+For the smallest builders (preschool-early elementary), we like the tools offered at Montessori Services.
+For mid-elementary and up, we suggest simply getting them smaller versions of regular tools at a hardware store.

-*For those who don’t have access to scrap wood, you can purchase wood at a variety of places including Lowe’s and Home Depot.
-I suggest pine or poplar because they are softer and easier to nail into.
+- Extras: Don’t forget safety goggles!
+And scrap wood* or stumps (to be used as a work bench and for nailing practice). *For those who don’t have access to scrap wood, you can purchase wood at a variety of places including Lowe’s and Home Depot.
+We suggest pine or poplar because they are softer and easier to nail into.
 You can cut into your desired shapes & sizes, and often these stores will cut the wood for you at no charge.

 A “What Can You Make with This?”
 Kit